sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Define New Workflow
 ===============

-Click on 'Create New Workflow' for creating a New Workflow.
+Click on 'Create New Workflow' for creating a new workflow.
 It supports two engines - Spark & PySpark.
 It will open the workflow editor where the workflow can be created.

 .. figure:: ../../../_assets/user-guide/workflow/2.PNG